Gilcemir/DynamicProgramming/HowSum/README.md

     m possible values for the nodes;
     for each x , where 1 <= x <= m, we have n possibilities.

-    Space: m keys that can have m length.
+    Space: m keys that can have a list of m length.